Brace for Impact: Why Does Matter Dominate Our Universe?

 That's more easily said than done.
 Calculating the properties of subatomic particles is a fiendishly difficult business that requires billions of calculations consuming millions of processor hours.
 Particles can't simply be torn apart and studied quark by quark, their parts summed to make a whole.
-Instead, quarks exist in a seething, quantum soup of other quarks, antiquarks, and gluons, all of which must be taken into account (see sidebar "The ABCs of Lattice QCD").
+Instead, quarks exist in a seething, quantum soup of other quarks, antiquarks, and gluons, all of which must be taken into account.
 Also, the quantum nature of quarks requires simulations to be run over and over (using random starting points) to derive average values.

 "Ideally we'd simulate the whole nucleus of a carbon atom inside our computer and try to directly calculate from QCD its binding energy," said Detmold.
 Even with today's computing power and algorithms, that’s just not possible.
 "We're talking exascale-sized computations here," he said.

 Instead, Detmold and colleagues substituted simpler proxies in their three-body interactions.
 One calculation used pions, the simplest composites formed from quarks in nature.
 Physicists can use these calculations to predict the properties of similar, but more complex structures, atomic nuclei.